artfullyContrived/Pricebots/docs/README.md

 [@ETHPriceBot](https://twitter.com/ETHPriceBot) and [@BTCPriceBot](https://twitter.com/BTCPriceBot) are pricebots that tweet the price of cryptocurriences every hour.

 # How it works
-Our pull price information from [coinbase](https://www.coinbase.com) via [cryptowat.ch](https://cryptowat.ch/coinbase/ethusd/1d).
+Our bots pull price information from [coinbase](https://www.coinbase.com) via [cryptowat.ch](https://cryptowat.ch/coinbase/ethusd/1d).
 They then use [plotly](https://plot.ly/python/) to plot the price data and save it as a